 The Exceptional Foundation provides meaningful social and recreational activities on a regular basis for individuals who have mental and/or physical challenges.
 Junior League volunteers work with The Exceptional Foundation to provide social and recreational activities for persons with physical and/or mental disabilities.
 The programs enhance the social and recreational needs of exceptional people in the greater Birmingham area.
 Activities include arts and crafts, exercise, sports, cooking, gardening and dances.

 Jefferson County Council on Aging: Meals on Wheels

 Meals on Wheels provide hot, nutritious noontime meals to homebound senior citizens.
 The delivery of meals also provides a safety check on these elderly members of our society.
-74% of the clients served by Meals on Wheels are female.
+Females make up 69% of the clientele.

 Seed2Plate is one of the ways Jones Valley Urban Farm works to confront some of the significant health and education issues facing our community.
 This is a hands-on agriculture and nutrition education curriculum geared toward school-aged kids from kindergarten through eighth grade.
 Volunteers will be trained to deliver the Seed2Plate program.